SYNYC/Metis-Classification-Project/project_propsal.md

 ## MVP Goal:

-✨Ａ histogram to show the relationship between Interest Rate and Loan Status (repay or default)✨
+✨Ａ histogram to show the relationship between Employment Length and Loan Status (repay or default)✨

-✨Ａ map from Tableau showing which states have more borrowers who default on their loans.✨
+✨Ａ baseline model on Logistic Regression✨